Internet-of-People/mercury-rust/doc/Architecture.md

 We have both a synchronous and an asynchronous version to suit your needs.
 It collects the following node operations:
  - `store` an object (i.e. create a node) and receive a hash that references it
- - `resolve` a hash to fetch the object from which it was hashed
+ - `resolve` a hash to look up the object with this hash
  - `validate` a hash to an object to detect errors or tampering

 Most `HashSpace` implementations are not very special and thus can be